JacekBialek/PriceIndices/cran-comments.md

+*Note*: this is a resubmittion, the problem with an example (too long running the *chQMq* function, I used 'donttest{}' formula) has been fixed!

 ## Package update

 * New functions for price imputations (*data_imputing*) and for detecting new and disappearing products (*products* and *products_fig*).